-In accordance with section 773(b)(2)(A)(ii) of the Act, Commerce requested COP information from Gupta and Norma.
-We examined their cost data and determined that our quarterly cost methodology is not warranted; therefore, we are applying our standard methodology of using annual costs based on the reported data.
+In accordance with section 773(b)(2)(A)(ii) of the Act, Commerce requested COP information from Gupta and the Norma Group.
+We examined their cost data and determined that our quarterly cost methodology is not warranted; therefore, we applied our standard methodology of using annual costs based on the reported data.

-&lt;sup>39 See Micron Technology, Inc. v.
+40 See Micron Technology, Inc. v.
 United States, 243 F.3d 1301, 1314 (Fed.
 Cir.
 2001).

-&lt;sup>40 See Orange Juice from Brazil and accompanying IDM at Comment 7.
+41 See Orange Juice from Brazil IDM at Comment 7.